clevelandmusicco/HothouseExamples/pd/README.md

 > There are several files in the `DattorroReverb` directory.
 The reverb patch itself is an abstraction named `dattorro-reverb.pd`, which, in turn, uses several other abstractions.
 To experiment on your computer without flashing to the Hothouse, open `0-demo.pd`.
 The patch `hothouse-dattorro-reverb.pd` can be flashed to the Hothouse.
 The table below explains the control mappings.

 > [!IMPORTANT]
-> To flash this example to the Hothouse, you must use a sample rate of 32kHz and a blocksize of 4!
-If you use a higher sample rate, the patch will crash at start up.
+> To flash this example to the Hothouse, you must choose the HUGE (QSPI) patch size option.
+A 48kHz samplerate and 48 for blocksize should work just fine.

 | CONTROL | DESCRIPTION | NOTES |
 |-|-|-|